What Is Mobile Responsive Design?

 If you answered yes, this is frequently referred to as mobile responsive design.
 The website automatically adapted to the screen’s size to enhance your experience (often referred to as user experience) to keep you engaged and on the webpage.

 Typically there are three screen sizes to consider where mobile responsiveness is concerned.
-They are desktop (both widescreen and smaller laptops), tablet (such as an iPad, Kindle), and a mobile phone.
+They are desktops (both widescreen and smaller laptops), tablets (such as an iPad, Kindle), and phones.

 Why Should I Care About Mobile Responsive Design?

 Imagine opening a website to see microscopic text that requires you to zoom in to read while simultaneously needing to adjust the screen left and right to read the line.
 Sounds pretty annoying, right?

 This type of design is indicative of an older website or rigid template (often purchased cheaply) and will almost always lead to a high client bounce rate, meaning anyone who lands on your website will quickly leave.
 That’s not good for your business and bottom line.